InterregCE/Jems_V10.0.1_build/readme.md

 - `info.accessibility-statement-url` URL for accessibility statement, which is available in the login page that can be modified by the user
 - `info.terms-privacy-policy-url` URL for the Terms of service and privacy policy page, that is available in the login and register pages and can be modified by the user
 - `app.translations-folder` Path for translations folder that will be uploaded by the users
+- `app.notification.mail.enabled`=[true,false] (or env variable `MAIL_ENABLED`) if this one is set to true, you need to provide also:
+  - `spring.mail.host` with address of SMTP server
+  - `spring.mail.port` with port number on which SMTP server is listening
+  - `spring.mail.username` with the username defined in the SMTP server
+  - `spring.mail.password`  with the password of the specified username
+  - `spring.mail.properties.mail.smtp.auth`=[true,false] (by default set to `false`)
+  - optional `spring.mail.properties.mail.smtp.connectiontimeout` (by default set to `5000`)
+  - optional `spring.mail.properties.mail.smtp.timeout` (by default set to `5000`)
+  - optional `spring.mail.properties.mail.smtp.writetimeout` (by default set to `5000`)
+  - optional `spring.mail.properties.mail.smtp.starttls.enabled` (by default set to `false`)
+- `app.notification.mail.sender` The sender address that will be used as from in the outgoing mail notifications
+- `app.notification.mail.bcc-list` List of BCC recipients that should receive a copy of all the outgoing mail notifications

 ### Plugins